Changing the Color or Material of a Single Wall in Home Designer

 There are a variety of different Material Painter modes available in Home Designer.
 To learn more about the differences between each mode, please see the Related Articles section below.

-4. In the Library Browser, search for and select the color or material you wish to apply to a single wall, bring your cursor into the 3D view, then click on a wall to apply the selected color or material to that wall.
+4. While in the 3D camera view, access the Library Browser , search for the color or material you wish to apply to a single wall, select it, then bring your cursor into the 3D view to see the Material Painter icon .

 In some cases, such as when an exterior wall runs the length of several rooms, you may not want to change the material of the entire wall.
 Alternately, you may want to apply different colors to several different sections of the same wall to create a striped effect.
 This can be accomplished by breaking the wall into separate segments.